 - 1/2 teaspoon salt

-Preheat your oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Line a cookie sheet with parchment paper and set aside.

-Whisk together the flours, baking powder, ginger, cinnamon, cloves, nutmeg, and salt in a separate bowl.
-Mix into your wet ingredients until fully incorporated.
+- Whisk the two flours, baking powder, ginger, cinnamon, cloves, nutmeg and salt in a small mixing bowl.

-Divide your dough into two equal parts.
-Shape each piece into a roll slightly shorter than the tray.
-Press down to 1/2 inch thickness.
+- Divide the dough into two equal parts.
+Shape each piece into a roll that is roughly 16×2 inches, or 1/2 inch thickness.
 Bake for 25 minutes.

-Let the cookies cool 15 minutes.
-Use a sharp knife to slice 1/2 inch pieces and place cut side down onto the baking tray.
+- Let the cookie loaves cool for 15 minutes.
+Use a very shark knife to slice into 1/2 inch thick pieces and place cut side down onto the baking tray.
 Bake an additional 10 minutes on each side at a lower temperature of 325 degrees.